igambin/DesignPatterns/README.md

 # Object oriented design patterns in C-Sharp
-a collection of OO Design Patterns with Examples
+a collection of OO Design Patterns with Examples:

+- AbstractFactory